 Hong Kong-based YesStyle is another site that many people purchase Korean skincare products from.
 Even though they are not an online store focusing solely on K-beauty, they do have a very wide selection of brands (The Face Shop, Holika Holika, Skinfood etc.).
 Some popular products are even offered at discounts of up to 60%!

 If you’re dissatisfied with a purchase from YesStyle, you can send it back to them within 14 days for an exchange or return.
-Shipping is also free if you manage to hit SGD50, and delivery can be as fast as after 5 to 7 days.
+Shipping is also free if you manage to hit S$50, and delivery can be as fast as after five to seven days.

 Visit YesStyle’s website here.